top-ghost/octobug/README.md

 ## Github repo setup

-1. Clone this repo.
-Make note of the resulting HTTPS URL, it should look something like "https://github.com/${your username}/${the repo name}".
+1. Use this repo as a "template" to make a new repo where your site will actually live.
+Make note of the resulting HTTPS URL, it should look something like
+   "https://github.com/${your username}/${the repo name}".
 You'll be collecting more things in your notes to go along with this.

 ## GitHub app setup